JuliaLang/julia/doc/stdlib/parallel.rst

    ..
 Docstring generated from Julia source

    Called by cluster managers using custom transports.
 It should be called when the custom transport implementation receives the first message from a remote worker.
 The custom transport must manage a logical connection to the remote worker and provide two ``IO`` objects, one for incoming messages and the other for messages addressed to the remote worker.
-If ``incoming`` is ``true``\ , schedules reads from ``r_stream`` and writes to ``w_stream``\ .
-Otherwise, schedules in the reverse direction.
+If ``incoming`` is ``true``\ , the remote peer initiated the connection.
+Whichever of the pair initiates the connection sends the cluster cookie and its Julia version number to perform the authentication handshake.

 .. function:: Future()